kasperdanielhansen/genbioconductor/week1/Materials_Week1.md

 # Materials for Week 1

+## Overview of the class

 - **What is Bioconductor**: ([Video](../../../Google\ Drive\Kasper\'s\ Videos\Preview\What_is_Bioconductor.mp4) |
 [Slides](https://docs.google.com/presentation/d/1rPKLk9tTfoLkRl-PyaboJ4wHTsLhmm2ukBRxOmJg4Kk/edit?usp=sharing))
+FIXME: make video discussing the content of the class

-## Module 1: Getting started with R/Bioconductor.
+## Getting started with R/Bioconductor.

 ### Pre-requisite: Installing software